The Employment Law Review: Israel

-- the employee was aware of the rights that he or she waived;
+- employees being aware of the rights that he or she waived;

-- the employee was presented with a clear and comprehensible account of the sums he or she received before signing the release;
+- employees being presented with a clear and comprehensible account of the sums they received before signing the release;

-- the release is clear and unambiguous; and
+- the release being clear and unambiguous; and

-- the employee signed the release of his or her own free will and not as a result of coercion by the employer.
+- employees signing the release of their own free will and not as a result of coercion by the employer.

 In practice, the obligation to inform and consult employees is only practical when an employee representative body exists and can therefore be consulted.